Shredder (Teenage Mutant Ninja Turtles)

 The Shredder is a supervillain and the main antagonist of the Teenage Mutant Ninja Turtles media franchise created by Kevin Eastman and Peter Laird.
-The character debuted in the Mirage Studios comic book Teenage Mutant Ninja Turtles #1 (May 1984), and has since endured as the archenemy of the turtles and their master Splinter.
+The character first appeared in the Mirage Studios comic book Teenage Mutant Ninja Turtles #1 (1984), and has since endured as the archenemy of the turtles and their master Splinter.

-The Shredder is usually depicted as the alter ego of Oroku Saki, the ruthless leader of a criminal ninja organization known as the Foot Clan.
-A suit of armor equipped with metal blades and tekko-kagi, loosely based on that of a samurai, serves as the Shredder's visual motif.
+The Shredder is usually depicted as the alter ego of Oroku Saki, the ruthless leader of a Japanese criminal ninja organization known as the Foot Clan.

-In 2009, IGN ranked Shredder as the 39th-greatest comic-book villain of all time.
+In 2009, IGN ranked the Shredder as the 39th-greatest comic-book villain of all time.
 The character has been featured in almost every media adaptation of the TMNT franchise, having been portrayed in live-action films by James Saito, François Chau, Tohoru Masamune, and Brian Tee.
 James Avery, Scottie Ray, Kevin Michael Richardson and Hoon Lee are among the actors who have voiced the character in animated films and television shows.